-To properly place a cost-benefit analysis, all sizes should reflect the image of society.
+To properly place a cost-benefit analysis should all sizes to reflect the image of society.
 The various inputs and outputs that occur on a project from markets can function effectively or not.
 When markets function efficiently, the use of the purchase price is good approximation of the social cost.
-When you come from markets that not operate effectively, the price does not reflect the true social costs them.
-With the "Cost-Benefit Analysis (CBA)", all critical parameters problem attributed to a single base assessment, which facilitates decision-making process.
+When you come from markets not operate effectively, the price does not reflect the true social costs them.
+With the CBA all critical parameters problem attributed to a single base assessment, which facilitates decision making process.
 The basis of evaluation is to compare benefits and costs.
-If the benefits are larger, then the project (or activity) is socially desirable (Hochman & Ofek, 1979).
+If the benefits are larger, then the project (or activity) is socially desirable.

-Otherwise, it is considered socially beneficial.
-"Weak" Treaty Pareto: A project or a policy measure is socially acceptable when improving the welfare of every member of society.
-"Strong" condition Pareto: A project or a policy measure is socially acceptable when ensure improved welfare even one person without reducing the welfare of another.
+Otherwise considered socially beneficial.
+"Weak" Treaty Pareto: a project or a policy measure is socially acceptable when improving the welfare of every member of society.
+'Strong' condition Pareto: a project or a policy measure is socially acceptable when ensure improved welfare even one person without reducing the welfare of another.
 The Pareto principle is based on individual conception of welfare, whereby the people regarded as the best exponents of their own prosperity through their options.
 He has limited use, since there is almost no action to improve.
 As someone while continuing to deteriorate the position of others.
-Not discussed concepts, such as social justice or income redistribution (Karadimitriou, 2013).
+Not discussed concepts such as social justice or income redistribution.

-The search for suitable instruments or for the best possible combination of the use of command, control, and economic instruments nowadays constitutes one of the most complex points of discussion on environmental economics.
-The environmental reassessment of economic procedures and the change in production and consumption of non-conservation friendly models, which constitute the fixed position of the European Union and the OECD, could be achieved by using suitable economic instruments.
-We are focalising his present study on environmental taxes, the most well-known and widespread category of economic instruments, by studying the advantages and disadvantages of their enforcement (Karadimitriou, 2013).
+The search for suitable instruments or for the best possible combination of the use of command and control and of economic instruments nowadays constitutes one of the most complex points of discussion on environmental economics.
+The environmental reassessment of economic procedures and the change in production and consumption of non - conservation friendly models, which constitute the fixed position of the European Union and the OECD, could be achieved by using suitable economic instruments.
+We are focalising he present study on environmental taxes, the most well-known and widespread category of economic instruments, by studying the advantages and disadvantages of their enforcement.

 Next, we will present the experience at an international level, focusing on their use as well as the consequences on international competitiveness.
 According to the first theorem of economic prosperity, under certain conditions, a competitive economy guarantees a Pareto-optimal economic outcome.
 In other words, a competitive market leads to allocations of resources to the property that any position cannot improve not worsen the position of another.
-This allocation is done automatically through the price mechanism, e.g., where there is a demand that the price goes up and when a bid price it falls.
-The adjustment of prices solves the problem of distribution of goods.
-The second fundamental theorem states that the competition of firms has the objective maximization of profits consumers.
-Therefore, it is necessary to have a central designer will decide who gets what in the economy.
-In fact, the free market can lead to great disparities that can be removed by state intervention (e.g., taxation).
-According to the criterion of a Pareto distribution, it is effective when there is no other way allocation to improve one's position without diminishing someone else.
+This allocation is done automatically through the price mechanism, e.g. where there is a demand the price goes up and when a bid price it falls.
+With the adjustment of prices solves the problem of distribution of goods.
+The second fundamental theorem states that through the competition of firms that have objective the maximization of profits and consumers who view their maximize the benefits can be excellent (in Pareto) distribution of resources regardless the initial distribution.
+Therefore it is necessary to have a central designer will decide who gets what in the economy.
+In fact, the free market is can lead to great disparities that can be removed by state intervention (e.g. taxation).
+According to the criterion of a Pareto distribution is effective when there is no other way allocation to improve one's position without diminishing someone else.